Good oral health is important for older adults to help prevent oral infections and tooth loss.

-As a dental hygienist, senior patients ask me all the time if they will lose their teeth with old age, then go on to tell me it won’t matter if they do.
-Many people think that dental problems in the elderly won’t affect their overall health, but they are wrong.
+As a dental hygienist, elderly patients ask me all the time if they will lose their teeth with old age, then go on to tell me it won’t matter if they do.
+Many people think that dental problems in the elderly won’t affect their general health, but they are wrong.

 Elderly Dental Problems Contribute To Health Problems